 Methanex Releases 2022 Sustainability Report

-/EIN News/ -- VANCOUVER, British Columbia, March 10, 2023 (GLOBE NEWSWIRE) -- Methanex Corporation (TSX:MX) (NASDAQ:MEOH), the world’s largest producer and supplier of methanol, released its 2022 Sustainability Report today to share its progress on material environmental, social and governance (ESG) topics that are important to the company’s business and stakeholders.
+VANCOUVER, British Columbia, March 10, 2023 (GLOBE NEWSWIRE) -- Methanex Corporation MX MEOH, the world's largest producer and supplier of methanol, released its 2022 Sustainability Report today to share its progress on material environmental, social and governance (ESG) topics that are important to the company's business and stakeholders.

 "Our sustainability culture continues to evolve beyond targets and initiatives to include the embedding of sustainability principles in our business strategy," said Rich Sumner, President and CEO of Methanex.
 "The 2022 report highlights our performance and initiatives across a wide range of ESG areas, including our safety performance and the actions we are taking to support the transition to a low-carbon economy."